 If you have a bottle of water next to you, you will often find yourself sipping it although not realizing it.

-If you’re not a fan of plain water, spice it up with chunks of fruit, or splash of fruit juice.
+If you’re not a fan of plain water, spice it up with chunks of fruit, or a splash of fruit juice.
 Another option is to get naturally flavored seltzers free from calories.

 Drink unsweetened flavored teas with different tastes.
-During hot days you can add lots of ice in your tea for a cooling drink, and during nights drink a mug of chamomile or hot peppermint tea.
+During hot days you can add lots of ice to your tea for a cooling drink, and during nights drink a mug of chamomile or hot peppermint tea.

 Drink water while you eat to pace your eating, and eat more slowly and to stay well hydrated.

 Avoid extreme temperatures.
-Ice water in the stomach compresses the arteries which help with absorption of the water.
+Ice water in the stomach compresses the arteries which help with the absorption of water.
 If you notice water swishing in your stomach, then the water is still not warmed up and not absorbed.
 That’s why you should go for cooler drinks and room temperature.

 According to the Institute of Medicine, the total consumption of water gained from beverages and food should be about 12 cups ( or 2.7 liters) a day for women, and about 15 cups (3.7 liters) a day for men.